Richardaeld/MonaMemorabilia/README.md

 + Provides a clear display of the company logo in the top left corner.

 ### Main Footer
-+ Uses Fontawesome icons paired with text to display a contemporary social link design which will appeal to potential clients of all ages.
++ Uses Font Awesome icons paired with text to display a contemporary social link design which will appeal to potential clients of all ages.
-+ Added social links than an independent photographer would use so that potential clients can view their work across multiple popular social platforms.
++ Added social links that an independent photographer would use so that potential clients can view their work across multiple popular social platforms.

 ### About Us
 + Features a Hero image which demonstrates the photographer’s ability to digitally enhance photos.
-This shows potential clients his skill and artistic style.
+This shows potential clients the photographer's skill and artistic style.
 + Features a no-frills text section which emphasizes the exceptional work offered by the photographer and will assure potential clients that they will receive the best treatment.